LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

 \subsection{Default Experimental Settings}

-\textbf{Default Settings for Caption Contrastive Fine-tuning} We choose to use LLaMA 3.1 8B as the LLM integrated into CLIP pre-training, removing the causal attention mask to enable bidirectional attention.
+\textbf{Default Settings for Stage-1} We choose to use LLaMA 3.1 8B as the LLM integrated into CLIP pre-training, removing the causal attention mask to enable bidirectional attention.
 No additional adapters are used in caption contrastive finetune, and average pooling is employed to obtain the sentence token embedding.
 MNTP is not used by default.

 We utilize 30M DreamLIP caption data to perform caption contrastive fine-tuning on the LLM.
 Randomly sampling any two captions of an image from DreamLIP as positive pairs, we conduct supervised SimCSE training.